Breitbart Is A Player In This Paul Ryan-White House Drama

 Kate Nocera and Tarini Parti contributed reporting.

-- The GOP health care bill will leave 24 million more uninsured, according to the nonpartisan budget office, an estimate blasted by the White House.
+- East Coast cities got a slush bath instead of a blizzard on Tuesday.
+A "warm tongue" of Atlantic Ocean air melted the snow, turning it to wet crud.

-- Millions of people could see a boost to their credit score thanks to new rules saying certain debts will no longer factor into the rating 💳 📈
+- The Texas state senate took a key vote on Tuesday to advance a bill that would limit transgender people's access to bathrooms.

-- Turns out Joe Biden is well aware of the memes about his bromance with Obama, and his favorite is one with a photo of him hugging his old boss 🤗
+- Turns out Joe Biden is aware of the memes on his bromance with Obama, and his favorite is one with a photo of him hugging his old boss 🤗

 Report an Issue